 Sown pasture rundown 3: Strategies to increase nitrogen cycling

 As the natural process of rundown ties-up nitrogen in organic forms that are unavailable to pastures, one of three ways to address the issue is to increase the rate that nitrogen cycles within the pasture system.
-Mechanical options such as single cultivations, cultivated short-term fallows and crop-pasture rotations all increase nitrogen cycling.
+Mechanical rundown management options such as single cultivations, cultivated short-term fallows and crop-pasture rotations all increase nitrogen cycling.
 Responses to increased nitrogen cycling will depend on pasture condition, the level of disturbance and the amount of plant death.

 The most commonly used mechanical options are:

 - single cultivation – deep rippers, chisel ploughs and disc ploughs

 - short fallows using several cultivations.